 Traveling by train, you can reach Leeds in 30 minutes and Hull in 50 minutes.
 By car, it is a 1-hour drive to the edge of the Yorkshire Dales and a 1 ½ hour drive to the North Yorkshire Coast.

 TIP: If you don’t want to rent a car, York is the best base for exploring as well.
-There are many great organized tours from York that allow you to easily see some of the best places in Yorkshire.
+There are many great day tours from York that allow you to easily see some of the best places in Yorkshire.

 Here are some nice hotels in York for all budgets: